 There are \(22\) people in a party.
 Calvin, one of the participants of the party, shakes hands with \(18\) friends forgetting about the other three, goes to the washroom to wash his hands, and returns to the party.
 Then he again shakes hands with \(18\) friends, goes to the washroom, and returns to the party.
 He repeats this same pattern over and over.

 Calvin sits down with some punch immediately after a final round of \(18\) handshakes in which Calvin shakes hands with one final friend who he's randomly managed to neglect all the rest of the evening.
 Sipping his punch, Calvin realizes that the numbers of handshakes with each of the \(21\) friends are all different.
-What is the minimum number of times he must return to the party, assuming that he always shakes hands with \(18\) friends after every return?
+What is the minimum number of times he must have returned to the party, assuming that he always shakes hands with \(18\) friends after every return?

 A theater is inviting \(2670\) total students from various schools to see a movie.
 Each individual school invited is only allowed to bring at most \(38\) students.
 If the theater has \(193\) seats in each row, how many rows do they need to set aside for schools in order to guarantee that all students from the same school can be seated in the same row?